openvinotoolkit/open_model_zoo/tools/accuracy_checker/openvino/tools/accuracy_checker/metrics/README.md

 * `recall` - recall metric of detection models.
 Metric is calculated as a percentage.
 Direction of metric's growth is higher-better.
 Supported representations: `DetectionAnnotation`, `DetectionPrediction`.
   * `overlap_threshold` - minimal value for intersection over union that allows to make decision that prediction bounding box is true positive.
   * `overlap_method` - method for calculation bbox overlap.
 You can choose between intersection over union (`iou`), defined as area of intersection divided by union of annotation and prediction boxes areas, and intersection over area (`ioa`), defined as area of intersection divided by ara of prediction box.
-  * `include_boundaries` - allows include boundaries in overlap calculation process.
+  * `include_boundaries` - allows including boundaries in overlap calculation process.
 If it is True then width and height of box is calculated by max - min + 1.
-  * `ignore_difficult` - allows to ignore difficult annotation boxes in metric calculation.
+  * `ignore_difficult` - allows ignoring difficult annotation boxes in metric calculation.
 In this case, difficult boxes are filtered annotations from postprocessing stage.
   * `distinct_conf` - select only values for distinct confidences.
   * `allow_multiple_matches_per_ignored` - allows multiple matches per ignored.
   * `label_map` - the field in annotation metadata, which contains dataset label map (Optional, should be provided if different from default).
 * `detection_accuracy` - accuracy for detection models.
 Metric is calculated as a percentage.
 Direction of metric's growth is higher-better.
 Supported representations: `DetectionAnnotation`, `DetectionPrediction`.
   * `overlap_threshold` - minimal value for intersection over union that allows to make decision that prediction bounding box is true positive.
   * `overlap_method` - method for calculation bbox overlap.
 You can choose between intersection over union (`iou`), defined as area of intersection divided by union of annotation and prediction boxes areas, and intersection over area (`ioa`), defined as area of intersection divided by ara of prediction box.
-  * `include_boundaries` - allows include boundaries in overlap calculation process.
+  * `include_boundaries` - allows to include boundaries in overlap calculation process.
 If it is True then width and height of box is calculated by max - min + 1.
   * `label_map` - the field in annotation metadata, which contains dataset label map  (Optional, should be provided if different from default).
   * `use_normalization` - allows to normalize confusion_matrix for metric calculation.
 * `segmentation_accuracy` - pixel accuracy for semantic segmentation models.
 Metric is calculated as a percentage.
 Direction of metric's growth is higher-better.
 Supported representations: `SegmentationAnnotation`, `SegmentationPrediction`.
-  * `use_argmax` - allows to use argmax for prediction mask.
+  * `use_argmax` - allows using argmax for prediction mask.
   * `ignore_label` - specified which class_id prediction should be ignored during metric calculation.
 (Optional, if not provided, all labels will be used).
 * `mean_iou` - mean intersection over union for semantic segmentation models.
 Metric is calculated as a percentage.
 Direction of metric's growth is higher-better.
 Supported representations: `SegmentationAnnotation`, `SegmentationPrediction`.
-  * `use_argmax` - allows to use argmax for prediction mask.
+  * `use_argmax` - allows using argmax for prediction mask.
   * `ignore_label` - specified which class_id prediction should be ignored during metric calculation.
 (Optional, if not provided, all labels will be used).
 * `mean_accuracy` - mean accuracy for semantic segmentation models.
 Metric is calculated as a percentage.
 Direction of metric's growth is higher-better.
 Supported representations: `SegmentationAnnotation`, `SegmentationPrediction`.
-  * `use_argmax` - allows to use argmax for prediction mask.
+  * `use_argmax` - allows using argmax for prediction mask.
   * `ignore_label` - specified which class_id prediction should be ignored during metric calculation.
 (Optional, if not provided, all labels will be used).
 * `frequency_weighted_accuracy` - frequency weighted accuracy for semantic segmentation models.
 Metric is calculated as a percentage.
 Direction of metric's growth is higher-better.
 Supported representations: `SegmentationAnnotation`, `SegmentationPrediction`.
-  * `use_argmax` - allows to use argmax for prediction mask.
+  * `use_argmax` - allows using argmax for prediction mask.
   * `ignore_label` - specified which class_id prediction should be ignored during metric calculation.
 (Optional, if not provided, all labels will be used).
 More detailed information about calculation segmentation metrics you can find [here](https://arxiv.org/abs/1411.4038).
 * `cmc` - Cumulative Matching Characteristics (CMC) score.
 Metric is calculated as a percentage.
 Direction of metric's growth is higher-better.
 Supported representations: `ReIdentificationAnnotation`, `ReIdentificationPrediction`.
-  * `top_k` -  number of k highest ranked samples to consider when matching.
+  * `top_k` -  number of k-highest ranked samples to consider when matching.
   * `separate_camera_set` - should identities from the same camera view be filtered out.
   * `single_gallery_shot` -  each identity has only one instance in the gallery.
   * `number_single_shot_repeats` - number of repeats for single_gallery_shot setting (required for CUHK).